mrapp-ke/MLRL-Boomer/doc/testbed/experiments.inc.rst

 #.
 An `.arff <http://weka.wikispaces.com/ARFF>`_ file that specifies the feature values and ground truth labels of the training examples.
 #.
 A .xml file that specifies the names of the labels.

-This format is commonly used by benchmark datasets that are used for experimental studies in scientific research.
+The Mulan dataset format is commonly used for benchmark datasets that allow to compare the performance of different machine learning approaches in empirical studies.
 A list of publicly available benchmark datasets is provided in the section :ref:`datasets`.